 Buying French property in South West France

-Unilateral sales agreement
+French property sales agreement

-Unilateral sales agreement, Sales agreement (also known as “unilateral preliminary contract”), the owner agrees with the prospective buyer (known as beneficiary) to sell him his property at set price.
+The French property sales agreement known as the Unilateral sales agreement, Sales agreement (also known as “unilateral preliminary contract”), the owner agrees with the prospective buyer (known as beneficiary) to sell him his property at set price.
 Therefore, it leads to an exclusive “option” for a limited time-period (generally two to three months).

 During this period, he is forbidden from giving up the sale or offering the property to another purchaser.
 The candidate buyer benefits from the agreement in order to decide whether he wishes to buy or not.
 A key advantage!
 In return, he pays the seller a confinement benefit, theoretically equal to 10% of the sale price.
 If he decides to acquire, this compensation will be deducted from the sum which needs to be paid.
 But if he gives up on the purchase or if he does not show his acceptance within the option period, the owner shall acquire the benefit as compensation.

 In order to be valid, the sales agreement must be registered with the tax office within ten days of signing.
 Moreover, when it is granted for a period going beyond 18 months, it must be carried out by an authentic act.
 The registration fees which is paid by the purchaser is 125€.

 Often in a hurry to round off, the buyer and seller at times thinks that signing the preliminary contract does not lead to much.
 This is not true: despite its name, this preliminary agreement makes up a genuine “contract”, which leads to important obligations for both parties.
 It allows them to specify the conditions for the future sale and highlights their agreement.
 Although it is not legally obligatory, this document is remains essential.